-Acoustic flexible connections (or acoustic expansion joints) are designed for both vibration isolation and noise attenuation; conventional HVAC flex connectors or flexible joints are inserted for vibration, not for noise attenuation.
+Industrial acoustic flexible connections (or acoustic expansion joints) are designed to address vibration isolation and breakout noise attenuation; conventional HVAC flex connectors or flex joints are inserted for vibration, not for noise attenuation.

 Acoustic flexible connections (or acoustic expansion joints) are manufactured using a unique combination of materials to control airstream breakout noise.
-Depending on the application, the flexible inner wall is manufactured from high-temperature PTFE or rugged EPDM; acoustic media is then sandwiched between this inner wall and a tough outer acoustic barrier.
-Finally, everything is secured in place with two sets of heavy duty backing bars.
+Depending on the application, the flexible inner wall is manufactured from EPDM or high-temperature PTFE; acoustic media of fiberglass or mineral wool is then sandwiched between this inner wall and a tough outer acoustic barrier.
+Finally, everything is secured in place with two sets of heavy-duty backing bars.

 For easy installation, our acoustic flexible connections are provided with pre-drilled flanges custom cut to match any existing connections.
 These flanges are backed with weld nuts and fitted with proprietary shipping braces that hold the unit to its proper length during installation.